jibblesskibbles87/btp-admin-guide-samples/sample-setups/basic-setup/subaccount-setup/README.md

 The configuration merges the two files and adds the entitlements to the subaccount.

+To ease the provisioning of entitlements we use the Terraform community module [SAP BTP Entitlements Management with Terraform Module: sap-btp-entitlements](https://registry.terraform.io/modules/aydin-ozcan/sap-btp-entitlements/btp/latest).

 ### Setup of Cloud Foundry Environment

 The setup of a Cloud Foundry environment is optional.
 The caller can decide if a Cloud Foundry environment is required or not e.g. when setting up a shared subaccount.
 The boolean variable is `provision_cf_environment` in the [variables.tf](./variables.tf) file.